zum Inhalt springen zur Hauptnavigation springen

 Hazardous substance removal and disassembly – tube-based display devices

-Professional disassembly of tube-based display devices proceeds in the following steps (e.g., in Austria, by the Saubermacher company in Wien and Premstätten, see www.saubermacher.at):
+Professional disassembly of tube-based display devices proceeds in the following steps:

 1. Disassemble rear panel and housing.